SPSS » Getting to Know SPSS » Working with Variables

 Working with Variables

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 Click on the SPSS OK Button button.

-SPSS Missing Button To define different type of missing vale code click on the appropriate cell in the Missing column.
+SPSS Missing Button To define different type of missing value code, click on the appropriate cell in the Missing column.

 SPSS Columns Button The width of column in the data view sheet can be altered by clicking in the appropriate Column cell.